jaf107/Clippy/README.md

 To install all dependencies run: `npm install` <br>
 To install pdfjs library in the project run: `npm install pdfjs-dist` <br>
+To install pdf-export-image library in the project run: `npm i pdf-export-images` <br>
 To run the demo: `node index.js`